 All assessments by the RAC will be made using a weighted scoring system, with additional commentary for clarity and/or feedback.
 The RAC reserves the right to ask for supplementary information from any applicant.

-Full proposals will undergo a detailed review by the RAC, with advice then provided to the TSA Board on the decision for funding.
 Each full proposal will be assessed against the merit criteria provided in the proforma assessment sheet for Full Proposals.

 MANAGING CONFLICT OF INTEREST